Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_hybrid_tables/getting_started_with_hybrid_tables.md

 USE WAREHOUSE HYBRID_QUICKSTART_WH;
 USE DATABASE HYBRID_QUICKSTART_DB;
 USE SCHEMA DATA;
---Describe the columns in the table TRUCK
+-- Describe the columns in the table TRUCK
-DESC TABLE TRUCK;
+-- Note the unique key value for the TRUCK_EMAIL column DESC TABLE TRUCK;
 ```
+Note the unique key value for the TRUCK_EMAIL column.

 Due to the unique constraint, if we attempt to insert two records with the same email address, the statement will fail.
 To test it run the following statement: